Losing Indonesian candidates ask court to disqualify president-elect - ExBulletin

 “Were the 2024 elections conducted freely, honestly and fairly?
 Anies asked the court.
 “Let us answer: no. What happened was the opposite.”

 Prabowo said he won clearly and fairly.
-Anies' presentation lacked evidence, his legal team said Wednesday.
+The two candidates' presentation lacked evidence, his legal team said on Wednesday, adding that there had never been a new presidential election in Indonesian history.

 Ganjar's team asked the court to order a new election before June 26, disqualifying Prabowo and his running mate Gibran Rakabuming Raka, who is Jokowi's son, saying his last-minute inclusion on the list had unfairly influenced the vote.